lupuletic/onyx-mcp-server/CONTRIBUTING.md

 ### Commit Message Guidelines

-We strictly follow the [Conventional Commits](https://www.conventionalcommits.org/) specification for our commit messages.
-This is important because:
+We strictly follow the [Conventional Commits](https://www.conventionalcommits.org/) specification for our commit messages. **This is enforced by our git hooks** and is important because:

 1. It helps with automatic version bumping
 2. It makes the project history more readable and organized